Key Takeaways

 The development of effective vaccines has been essential in our collective fight against COVID-19.
 These vaccines play a key role in reducing the severity of illness, hospitalizations, and deaths, especially among people age 65 and older.

-“We have more tools than ever to prevent the worst outcomes from COVID-19,” said CDC Director Mandy Cohen, MD, MPH, in a recent press release.
+“We have more tools than ever to prevent the worst outcomes from COVID-19,” said Centers for Disease Control and Prevention (CDC) Director Mandy Cohen, MD, MPH, in a news release last year.

-As we navigate this phase of the pandemic, getting vaccinated is still the best defense against hospitalization and death related to COVID-19.
-Older adults continue to be at higher risk of complications due to age.
+Getting vaccinated is still the best defense against severe illness, hospitalization, and death related to COVID-19.
+Older adults continue to be at highest risk of complications due to age.
 As we head into cold and flu season, staying up to date with recommended vaccinations can help boost your immunity and give you the most protection possible.

-If you’re wondering which COVID vaccine is best for seniors, see below for common questions and answers on the latest vaccine guidance.
+If you’re wondering which COVID vaccine is best for older adults, see below for common questions and answers on the latest vaccine guidance.

 What COVID-19 vaccines are currently available?

-The COVID-19 vaccines available and recommended in the U.S. include Pfizer-BioNTech, Moderna, and Novavax.
+The COVID-19 vaccines available and recommended in the U.S. include thos manufactured by Moderna, Pfizer-BioNTech, and Novavax.

-In September 2023, the 2023–2024 updated Pfizer-BioNTech and Moderna COVID-19 vaccines were recommended by CDC for use in the U.S. (the updated vaccine by Novavax is still under review by the FDA).
-These updated vaccines more closely target the XBB lineage of the Omicron variant, which is now widely circulating.
+In August 2024, the 2024-2025 updated Moderna, Pfizer-BioNTech, and Novavax COVID-19 vaccines were recommended by CDC for use in the U.S. These updated vaccines more closely target the strain of the virus that is currently circulating.
+The Moderna and Pfizer-BioNTech vaccines are mRNA vaccines and the Novavax vaccine is a traditional vaccine.

 What about the COVID vaccine for 65 and older?

-If you're an older adult who is moderately or severely immunocompromised, you may get an additional dose of an updated COVID-19 vaccine.
+If you're moderately or severely immunocompromised, your doctor may recommend you get an additional dose of an updated COVID-19 vaccine.
 Talk to your health care provider about the appropriate vaccine schedule for you.

-If you're not able to (or choose not to) get an updated Pfizer-BioNTech or Moderna COVID-19 vaccine, you may be able to get a Novavax booster.
+If you're not able to (or choose not to) get an updated Moderna or Pfizer-BioNTech COVID-19 vaccine, you may be able to get a Novavax booster.
 To do so, you must:

 How long does protection from the COVID vaccine last?

 Your immunity to COVID-19 should improve within about two weeks after getting the vaccine.
 While this won't provide 100% protection from getting the virus, it should help reduce the severity and duration of symptoms if you do become ill.
-Boosted immunity from the COVID vaccine typically lasts for a few months.
+Boosted immunity from the COVID vaccine is typically strongest during the first few months.

 Are the COVID-19 vaccines safe for older adults?

 Regardless of which vaccine you get, you can be assured of its safety.
-These vaccines were all evaluated using the same rigorous process as all other vaccines approved by the FDA.
+These vaccines were all evaluated using the same rigorous process as all other vaccines approved by the Food and Drug Administration (FDA).
 Drug companies were required to provide extensive safety data from clinical trials involving tens of thousands of people.
+Data on the safety and effectiveness of COVID vaccines continues to be collected.

 You may experience temporary, minor side effects with the vaccine, which are normal signs your body is building protection against the virus.
 Common reported side effects include:

 When you receive your vaccine, you will be asked to wait at least 15-30 minutes to check for an allergic reaction.
-This kind of reaction is rare, but may occur in some people, especially those with a history of anaphylaxis.
+This kind of reaction is rare, but may occur in some people, especially those with a history of severe allergic reactions or anaphylaxis.
 If you fall into this category, speak with your doctor before getting the vaccine.

 What if I recently had COVID?

 If you recently had a COVID-19 infection, you may consider waiting up to three months before you get another vaccine.
-This is because you develop some immunity to the virus after getting sick, and reinfection is not likely to occur within weeks (or even months) after infection.
+The reason behind waiting is that you develop some immunity to the virus after getting sick, and reinfection is not likely to occur within weeks (or even months) after infection.
 But if you or someone close to you is at high risk for severe illness, you should not delay getting a booster for too long.
-Talk to your doctor about timing.
+Talk to your doctor about the best timing given your particular situation.

 Is the COVID vaccine free?